mspeculatrix/Zolatron64/ROM/flashrom/README.md

 It is designed to be used in conjunction with the `flashz.py` Python program.

+This code depends on a number of my libaries, which you can find [on GitHub](https://github.com/mspeculatrix/avrlib).

 ## ATmega4809-A PIN ASSIGNMENTS

 | Signal                  | Port  | Pin(s) |